Black-Stories-Matter/BlackStoriesMatter/README.md

 ## Technologies
 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was styled mobile-first with [styled-components](https://styled-components.com/docs/basics) and [Bahunya](https://github.com/Kimeiga/bahunya), a classless CSS framework with responsive typography, navbar, and syntax highlighting.

 ## Future Iterations
 We would like to continue adding books to the database and add more functionality to the front end user interface.